dyegocruz/my-vcad-resume/README.md

 ### JavaScript

 - [React](http://facebook.github.io/react) is used for UI.
 - [jQuery](https://jquery.com/) is used for support on effects scroll with [jQuery-easing](https://jqueryui.com/easing/).
 - [ESLint](https://eslint.org/) is used to provide a pluggable linting utility for JavaScript.
 - [Jest](https://facebook.github.io/jest/) is used to javascript and React tests.
 - [Firebase](https://firebase.google.com/?hl=pt-br) is used to store data to can get used for front-end apps.

-### CSS
+### TEMPLATE

+- [startbootstrap-resume] - A Bootstrap 4 resume/CV theme created by Start Bootstrap - (https://startbootstrap.com/template-overviews/resume/).
--  [Sass](https://sass-lang.com/) is used to describe the style of a document cleanly and structurally, with more power than flat CSS allows.
+- [Sass](https://sass-lang.com/) was used to work with some custom CSS.

 ### Static server with Livereload